How to Undo Last Git Commit

 Conclusion

-Git is a powerful tool, but its complexity can be daunting for beginners.
-However, with a clear understanding of how to undo a commit, you can navigate Git with confidence.
+Git is a powerful tool, and its complexity can be daunting for beginners.
+However, with a clear understanding of how to undo a commit, you can confidently navigate Git.
 Whether you choose to use git reset or git revert depends on your specific needs and the implications of each command.
 Remember, the key to mastering Git is practice and exploration.
-Happy coding!

 Categories Git